simonxiang1/dotfiles/.github/README.md

 - Scripts I've written (mostly git stuff) are in `~/.local/bin`
 - There are separate repositories for my [dwm](https://github.com/simonxiang1/dwm) and [st](https://github.com/simonxiang1/st) setups

+This project is licensed under the terms of the GNU General Public License v3.0.